rougin/combustor/README.md

 #### Options

 * `--bootstrap` - includes the Bootstrap tags
-* `--camel` - uses camel case naming convention for the accessor and mutators
-* `--doctrine` - generates a controller based on Doctrine
+* `--doctrine` - generates a Doctrine-based controller, model, and views
-* `--keep` - keeps the name to be used
-* `--lowercase` - keeps the first character of the name to lowercase
-* `--wildfire` - generates a controller based from Wildfire
+* `--wildfire` - generates a Wildfire-based controller, model, and views

 #### Example